 Every day and week is different.
 We might build picnic tables to donate to non-profits one day, design Adirondack chairs to bring home, have a female visitor from engineering come by and show us how to do 3D Printing or electronics.
 You just never know what the week will bring.
 But one thing is for sure… you will build, you will gain confidence, you will be emPOWERed!

-- Breakfast snack and a Lunch
+- Healthy snack and a Lunch

 - Hair ties to keep your hair up and away from tools